A meaningful prediction of functional decline in amyotrophic lateral sclerosis based on multi-event survival analysis: Materials and methods

 To define our events of interest, each patient's disease state is assessed by a clinician at every visit using the ALSFRS-R scale.
-In this study, we focus on five specific events: \emph{Speech}, \emph{Swallowing}, \emph{Handwriting}, \emph{Walking}, and \emph{Dyspnea}.
-To annotate our dataset, we regard an event to have occurred the first time a patient scores 2 or less in that specific assessment during any follow-up visit following their baseline visit.
+We focus on five specific events: \emph{Speech}, \emph{Swallowing}, \emph{Handwriting}, \emph{Walking}, and \emph{Dyspnea}.
+To annotate our dataset, we define an event as having occurred the first time a patient scores 2 or fewer in that specific assessment during any follow-up visit following their baseline visit.
 These five events can occur in any order and are not mutually exclusive.
 There are several types of censoring, including death, being unable to perform the assessment or leaving the study prematurely.
-We use a maximum follow-up time of 500 days to focus on the early stages of the disease and because data becomes sparse with high censoring afterward.
-We consider patients who score 2 or less on any of the five assessments at baseline as having already had the event, indicating that the loss of function occurred before the start of the trial, and exclude these patients from the study.
+Censoring thus represents incomplete event information, where the true event time is only known to exceed the observed follow-up time.
+We use a maximum follow-up time of 500 days to focus on the early stages of the disease and because data become sparse with high censoring afterward.
+We consider patients who score 2 or fewer on any of the five assessments at baseline as having already had the event, indicating that the loss of function occurred before the start of the trial, and exclude these patients from the study.
 We also exclude patients with no recorded ALSFRS-R history.
-This makes a dataset of 3,220 patients.
+After applying these criteria and accounting for censoring, the final dataset comprises 3,220 patients with observed or right-censored event times.
 The code for loading and annotating the data is available in the source code repository.
-Table \ref{tab:dataset_overview} is an overview of the dataset.
-Fig. \ref{fig:event_distribution} shows the distribution of event and censoring times.
+Table~\ref{tab:dataset_overview} provides an overview of the dataset.
+Fig.~\ref{fig:event_distribution} shows the distribution of event and censoring times.
 A list of covariates is available in the Supplement (\nameref{S1_Table}).